 2. Cake postcards

 Most folks like cake, and who doesn’t love a handwritten note?
 Check out this awesome tutorial by Sandra Denneler on how to achieve the best of both worlds.
-(Note: Don’t eat this cake, please)
+(Note: Don’t eat this cake, please.)

 3. Waffle Wednesdays

-Ask the dining staff if you can borrow their waffle makers and set-up a waffle bar.
+Ask the dining staff if you can borrow some waffle makers and set-up a waffle bar.
 This isn’t just a midnight breakfast event; you can do it during the first week of classes, during exam weeks, or any other time of year.

 4. Curate a campus cookbook

 Battle homesickness with a fun way for students to share their favorite meals from home with their peers.
 You can use Presence forms to collect recipes, and once you’ve gathered them all, you can let students teach their peers how to make it.

 5. Host a tea party